edlinkiii/js-query/docs/ajax.md

 #### object.callback
 I tweaked `callback` so that it's not a typical `success` function.
 I had problems with getting empty `200` replies getting rejected as errors with jQuery.ajax().

+#### object.error
+A second (optional) argument has been added to the error method for raw output from the server.